Blues top Wild 3-1, grab 3-0 series lead

-ST. LOUIS (AP) -- Jaden Schwartz scored the go-ahead goal in the second period and Jake Allen made 40 saves to lead the St. Louis Blues to a 3-1 win over the Minnesota Wild on Sunday for a 3-0 lead in their first-round playoff series.
+The Blues' goalie was outstanding for the third consecutive game, making 40 saves and Jaden Schwartz had the go-ahead goal in the second period to give the Blues a 3-1 win over the Wild on Sunday for a 3-0 lead in their first-round playoff series.

+''He's been unbelievable, a big reason why we got these three wins, and it gives us a lot of confidence,'' Schwartz said of Allen.

+''He's in the zone and he's really backstopping us right now.
+He's making some big, timely saves, which gives us a lot of momentum.''

 Colton Parayko also scored for the Blues and Alexander Steen added an empty-netter for St. Louis, which will try to sweep the series Wednesday night in St. Louis.

+''They've stuck to their game plan and we've stuck to ours and it was a real tough test for us out there the second half of the game,'' Allen said.

+''They pushed really hard and put us on our heels a bit and we grinded and we got it done.
+A huge win for us.''

 Charlie Coyle scored for Minnesota, which got 28 saves from Devan Dubnyk.
+Dubnyk has allowed just two goals in each of the three games, stopping 92.3 percent of the shots he's faced, but the Wild have lost all three games.

+''We've played three pretty good hockey games and we've just to keep playing hard,'' Dubnyk said. ''Putting pucks to the net and trying to get some bounces and see if we can turn the momentum.''

 Schwartz had a power-play goal at 15:19 of the second period to put the Blues one win away from the second round.
 He scored with 2:27 left in the third period of Game 2 to give St. Louis the 2-1 win.

-Allen was the star of the first two games.
-He stopped 74 of 76 shots for a .974 save percentage against a Wild team that ranked second in the NHL in scoring during the regular season.

-The Blues scored just 3:25 into the first period when Parayko beat Dubnyk high with a shot from the high slot after a nice pass from Patrik Berglund.
+On Sunday, the Blues scored just 3:25 into the first period when Parayko beat Dubnyk high with a shot from the high slot after a nice pass from Patrik Berglund.
 The goal was the third in 23 playoff games for Parayko, who scored four goals in 81 games this season.

 St. Louis outshot Minnesota 15-9 in the first period, but couldn't build on its early lead.
 Vladimir Tarasenko and Steen both hit the post.